voxels/voxels.github.io/_posts/2018-06-20-delivering-interactive-graphics-wirelessly-to-an-LED-matrix.markdown

 ### Driving LED content from an iOS device

-Mobile devices such as the iPhone are fast enough to drive interactive displays like an LED matrix.
-Essentially, color information can be sent to a device communicating with Serial, TCP/IP, UDP or another protocol to an Arduino driving the LEDs.
+Mobile devices such as the iPhone are fast enough to drive displays like an LED matrix interactively.
+One bottneck to overcome involves choosing the communication protocol and network hardware.
+Color information can be sent to a device communicating with Serial, TCP/IP, UDP or another protocol to an Arduino driving the LEDs.
+Ethernet connection, serial connections, and wireless connection can be directed through fast [routers](https://www.ubnt.com/edgemax/edgerouter/).

 <img src="https://s3.amazonaws.com/com-federalforge-repository/ResonanceMirror/Components/application/archive/table/DSC08718.JPG" width="640" alt="iPad Driving LED Disk">

-Sampling the framebuffer of an iPad rendering content in SceneKit, or any other game engine, allows a user to interact with an iPad and affect the matrix in real time.
-In the image below, an iPad is sending live content to LED rings.
+Sampling the framebuffer of an iPad rendering content in SceneKit, or any other game engine, allows a user to interact with an iPad by affecting the matrix in real time.
+In the image below, an iPad is sending live content to LED rings through a wired connection.

 {% include youtubePlayer.html id="riJR49ga8fw" %}

 After several attempts of trying out different protocols, I discovered that the MQTT protocol can support delivering brightness values with low latency.
 I built a coffee table from some white APA104 strips embedded in plexi tunes and diffused with some custom cut plexi panels.

-The content for this table was generated in a SceneKit instance on an iPad, sampled from the framebuffer, sent wirelessly through a router into a wired Teensy controller.
+The content for this table was generated in a SceneKit instance on an iPad, sampled from the framebuffer, sent wirelessly to a router connected through ethernet to a Teensy 3.2 microcontroller.

 In the video below, the iPad's test software is started up to wirelessly drive the diffused LED matrix.

 {% include youtubePlayer.html id="pguY782UVUk" %}